OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

 We introduce a middle tier Storage Server component that works in concert with the Client in order to restrict access to the data.
 Our genomic data is private and subject to tight control.
 The underlying repository is locked-down (i.e., no anonymous/direct outside access).

 The Storage Server component is primarily concerned with determining permissions and generating upload/download URL's.
-All actual transfers from the repository are initiated and managed directly from the client.
-The Storage Server is no longer involved by this stage.
+Once the URL's are generated, all actual transfers from the repository are initiated and managed directly from the client.
+The Storage Server is no longer involved.

-The Storage Client's primary function is to control authorization and access to the data stored in the repository.
-However, it also provides additional functionality like high-performance upload/download operations, "slicing" out specified ranges of genomic data, and mounting data files as a read-only Filesystem in Userspace (FUSE).
+The Storage Client's primary function is to facilitate authorization and access to the data stored in the repository.
+However, it also provides additional functionality like high-performance upload/download operations (concurrent connections as well as resumption of partial downloads), "slicing" out specified ranges of genomic data, and mounting data files as a read-only Filesystem in Userspace (FUSE).

 ### Design Considerations

 One of our design philosophies was to avoid dissemination of repository access keys, saving us from having to manage user provisioning in the Object Store itself.
 In other words, every time we enroll a new researcher who wants to access the data, we don't want to have to create a user id/key in each repository for that user.
-The secret key and password are managed in one location.
+We are able to manage the secret key and password in one location.

 The mechanism for this is a Pre-Signed URL.
-Azure calls this a Shared Access Signature.
+Azure calls this a Shared Access Signature (SAS).
 This is a URI that is signed with the authorizing credentials, but usable by anyone else.
 These URI's can be expired after a set period of time, and can be used by any REST client.

 SAS URI's can be generated for Containers as well as for individual Blobs, but our system hides all details of Containers from its users; and access is granted to Blobs individually.